rthaut/deviantART-Filter/docs/chrome/README.md

 ## Permissions
 These are the required browser permissions for DeviantArt Filter.

-If you would like to know more about permissions in general, Mozilla has a [support article about permissions](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions) on permissions, as well as a [guide for assessing the safety of an extension](https://support.mozilla.org/en-US/kb/tips-assessing-safety-extension).
+If you would like to know more about permissions in general, Mozilla has a [support article about permissions](https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions), as well as a [guide for assessing the safety of an extension](https://support.mozilla.org/en-US/kb/tips-assessing-safety-extension).

 Please [submit a new issue](https://github.com/rthaut/deviantART-Filter/issues/new) if you are still concerned about the use of any of the following permissions so the information provided below can be updated to cover common concerns and answer common questions.

 ### Access your data for sites in the deviantart.com domain
 This permission is used to apply filters to DeviantArt pages and to add the quick-hide icon in the upper-left corner of deviation thumbnails.

 ### Access browsing history
 The History permission is used to remove the DeviantArt Filter Management Panel/Screen from your browser's history.

 ### Display notifications to you
 The Notifications permission is used to display a notification message when upgrading from version 4.x to version 5.x.

 ### Access browser tabs
 The Tabs permission is used to apply filter changes from the Management Panel/Screen to all open DeviantArt tabs, to enable/disable the DeviantArt Filter icon, and to switch to the Management Panel/Screen (if it is already open) when clicking the DeviantArt Filter icon.

 * * *